San Diego Slammers: Hosmer hits historic HR, Pads top Texas

 TRAINER’S ROOM

 Rangers: Placed SS Elvis Andrus (lower back strain) and OF Willie Calhoun (strained left hamstring) on the 10-day injured list.
+Andrus appeared in Wednesday night’s loss but hadn’t started for three straight games.
+Calhoun was hurt running out a go-ahead RBI single in the top of the 10th of Wednesday night’s loss.
 To take their places on the roster, RHP Kyle Cody was recalled from the alternate training site and INF Yadiel Rivera was selected from the alternate training site.

 UP NEXT